 The panel then transitioned into an attempt to take the most selfies in 60 seconds.
 They managed around 14.

 Following that was a humorous recreation from the introductory scene Warwick and Carrie shared during Return of the Jedi.
 However, this time there was Gary on hand to offer protection as he barked Warwick off stage.
 His vicious savagery tore Warwick’s Ewok hat apart after it was thrown at him as a peace offering.

 Carrie then took questions from the audience.
 When asked if Leia would get a new lover in Episode VIII, she responded:

 “God, I hope so.”

-The panel then wrapped up a few more questions about whether Leia still wore the famous gold bikini and what happened surrounding that trip to the Wax Museum with Mark Hamill.
-So far at this year’s Star Wars Celebration we’ve got new footage of Rogue One: A Star Wars Story, a trailer for the third season of Rebels, and there’s still the closing ceremony to go.
+The panel then wrapped up a few more questions about whether Leia still wore the famous gold bikini and what happened to surround that trip to the Wax Museum with Mark Hamill.
+So far at this year’s Star Wars Celebration, we’ve got new footage of Rogue One: A Star Wars Story, a trailer for the third season of Rebels, and there’s still the closing ceremony to go.